Tuesday, 8 April 2008

 3. My proudest moment in life was being the celebrant and giving the eulogy at my Dad's funeral - I could tell everyone there what a great guy he was.

-4. I drove Nell McAndrew all over the place in Northern Ireland, taking her to visit soldiers in their bases, including those in South Armagh, and she was great.
+4. I drove Nell McAndrew all over the place in Northern Ireland, taking her to visit soldiers in their bases, including those in South Armagh.

 5. I used to really want to have children but had cancer instead.
 Now I'm an aunt and have four lovely nieces, I think I would have been a crap Mum!
 How do mothers ever let children out of their sight?
 I worry so much about them all, and I'm only an aunty - my sister Jo calls it my running with scissors mode.